Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

 \subsubsection{Ablations}

 Lastly, we consider the effect of ablating two aspects of the model: the additional disentanglement loss $\mathcal{L}_D$ and the shape-from-spectrum reconstruction used in the GDVAE\PP\ training.

 First, we investigate the utility of the additional disentanglement penalties.
 By removing these losses, we have no covariance and no Jacobian terms; we denote this scenario NCNJ.
-For SMAL, the disentanglement scores seem unaffected by this ablation; however, it seems to have introduced a trade-off between reconstruction and generative modelling errors, with $d_C$ improving but coverage and $\log P_\lambda(\lambda)$ degrading.
-For SMPL, NCNJ reuslts in degradations in the disentanglement and generative coverage scores.
+For SMAL, the disentanglement scores seem unaffected by this ablation; however, it seems to have introduced a trade-off between reconstruction and generative modelling errors, with $d_C$ improving (see Fig.\ \ref{fig:t2f-recon}), but coverage and $\log P_\lambda(\lambda)$ degrading (see Figs.\ \ref{fig:t2f-genqual} and \ref{fig:t2f-spectrallikelihood}).
+For SMPL, NCNJ results in degradations in the disentanglement and generative coverage scores (see Figs.\ \ref{fig:t2f-genqual} and \ref{fig:t2f-disent}).
 Note that since the VAE prior is Gaussian, it presupposes latent independence \citep{higgins2017beta}; hence, disentanglement is likely to affect the prior fitting (and hence generative quality and $\log P_\lambda(\lambda)$ as well).

 Second, we look at the effectiveness of the ``flow-only'' training approach, where we do not perform latent shape-from-spectrum during training to perform reconstruction, and instead only use the direct encoding of the AE output.
-We find that this incurs the most significant degradation in terms of disentanglement score, across both datasets, showing the importance of using the uncontaminated spectrum for training, rather than relying on the $\mathcal{L}_F$ to force $z_I$ to carry only intrinsic information.
+We find that this incurs the most significant degradation in terms of disentanglement score across both datasets (see Fig.\ \ref{fig:t2f-disent}), showing the importance of using the uncontaminated spectrum for training, rather than relying on the $\mathcal{L}_F$ to force $z_I$ to carry only intrinsic information.
 One may notice that, even though GDVAE-FO is similar to the GDVAE model \citep{aumentado2019geometric}\footnote{Except for the flow network and altered AEs.}, it has a much lower disentanglement score.
-This can be partly explained by the increase in dimensionality of the latent intrinsics, as the newer model has a 4-5 times larger $\text{dim}(z_I)$ than the original GDVAE.
+This can be partly explained by the increase in dimensionality of the latent intrinsics, as the newer model has a 4-5 times larger $\text{dim}(z_I)$ than the original GDVAE, making disentanglement more difficult.